br80/zappy_python/00_intro/README.md

 * `cd ..` - Change to the previous directory
 * `cd ~` - Change to the home directory

-Try downloading the `intro.py` file and running it from the Terminal.
+Try downloading the `hello.py` file and running it from the Terminal.
+It should return "Hello, world!"

 ### Interpreter